Fresh Peach Scones are a summery breakfast treat to enjoy.

 - 1/4 teaspoon salt

-- 5 tablespoons unsalted butter, chilled & cut into small pieces
+- 5 tablespoons unsalted butter, chilled and cut into small pieces

-- 3/4 cup finely chopped fresh peaches + a few extra to dot on top
+- 3/4 cup finely chopped fresh peaches (plus a few more to dot on top)

 - 1 cup powdered sugar